Here is an A-Z list of immunology tests, together with a brief summary of the clinical applications of each. This is intended purely as a guide.

 - Complement C4 – Useful in monitoring a wide range of inflammatory and autoimmune disorders.
 Single point determinations are of limited value and serial measurements are recommended.

-- Crithida Antibodies – Used for the detection of antibodies that are specific for double-stranded DNA.
+- Crithidia antibodies – Used for the detection of antibodies that are specific for double-stranded DNA.

 - Cryoglobulins – Careful attention to specimen collection is required.